 Additional work at home arrangements may be allowed by Department Heads on a schedule which will allow for greater social distancing at our offices, after considering relief caused by work at home by vulnerable staff members (see above).
 Whereas not all tasks required to perform the duties can be done at home, every effort will be made between employer and employee to identify work that can be done electronically from home.
 PHA shall provide computer access through a VPN connection and accordance with prescribed protocols established by our IT partners.
 All management staff are to confirm connections with IT.
 In the event proper access cannot be granted due to security concerns or connectivity issues, other means such as emails and phones shall be utilized to the greatest extent feasible.

 Maintenance obviously cannot be performed at home therefore maintenance staff shall be designated as standby if it is necessary to close the office for any period of time.
 Residents will continue to be asked to call into our emergency call line to report any issues requiring immediate attention.
-Any staff required to perform work at any of our properties shall wear proper protection provided by PHA and utilize safe --work practices at all times.
+Any staff required to perform work at any of our properties shall wear proper protection provided by PHA and utilize safe work practices at all times.
 No unauthorized or non-PHA approved Personal Protective gear is allowed.

 Employees are advised to monitor their health and report any symptoms to their health care provider and local public health officials as necessary.
 If an employee believes they may have been exposed or are experiencing symptoms, they are asked to stay home and monitor their situation while keeping PHA informed of their status.
-Testing is available by outdoor drive up at InterMed if arranged by your primary care physician.

 Travel & Training: